cesarvr/Spring-Boot/README.md

 ### Debug

-If the pod is crashing continuosly you won't have time to ``log`` into the pod on time, its that the case you can use the ``oc-debug`` command to *revive* crashed containers.
+If the pod is crashing continuously you won't have time to ``log`` into the pod on time, its that the case you can use the ``oc-debug`` command to *revive* crashed containers.

 ```sh
 oc get pod | grep my-java-app